Lelebees/mdk2-packages-sprite-compositor/docs/Creating-A-Mixin-VisualStudio.md

 1. GitHub Actions will automatically test your build
 2. A maintainer will review your code
 3. Once approved and merged, your library is automatically published to GitHub Packages

+## Copyright & Licensing

+**Important:** By contributing to this repository, you confirm that:
+- You own the copyright to the code you're contributing, OR
+- You have permission to share it under your chosen license

+**We strongly recommend using the MIT License** for maximum compatibility and ease of use.
+However, you may choose any open-source license.
+You are responsible for:
+- Ensuring your code doesn't infringe on others' copyrights
+- Maintaining and enforcing your chosen license
+- Handling any licensing disputes

+**The repository maintainer does not police or enforce individual library licenses and takes no responsibility for copyright or licensing issues.**

 ## Quick Tips